 A National Board may caution a practitioner.
 A caution is a like a written warning and is intended to act as a deterrent so that the practitioner does not repeat the conduct or behaviour.

-A caution is not usually recorded on the public register but may be published on the national register of practitioners if the National Board considers it appropriate to do so.
+A caution is not usually recorded on the public register but may be if the National Board considers it appropriate to do so.

 If a practitioner’s registration is suspended, they cannot practise their profession until a National Board or a tribunal revokes the suspension.

-A tribunal has the power to suspend a practitioner’s registration after a matter has been referred to the tribunal for a hearing.
+A tribunal has the power to suspend a practitioner’s registration after a matter has been referred to the tribunal for a hearing by a National Board.

-A National Board may suspend a practitioner as a form of immediate action, if it believes the practitioner presents a serious and immediate risk to public and that a suspension is the proportionate way to address that risk until the matter has been resolved.
+A National Board may suspend a practitioner as a form of immediate action in the public interest, if it believes the practitioner presents a serious and immediate risk to public and that a suspension is the proportionate way to address that risk until the matter has been resolved.

 Read more about immediate action.